What Is a Soft Diet?

 - Ice cream, sherbet, and frozen yogurt

 - Plain chocolate

-- Cake and cookies without hard pieces (eg, chocolate chips, raisins, nuts)
+- Cake and cookies without hard pieces (like chocolate chips, raisins, nuts)

 - Products with seeds, dried fruit, nuts, or other hard pieces